taran1610/trademate/README.md

 All platforms support free hosting with automatic HTTPS and CDN.

-## Notes
+## 🔒 Security

+- **API keys are stored server-side** as environment variables (never in browser)
+- All API calls go through secure serverless functions
-- All data is stored in your browser's localStorage
+- Session data is stored in browser localStorage (charts, decisions, outcomes)
-- The API key is stored locally and never sent anywhere except to Anthropic's API
-- Make sure to keep your API key secure and never commit it to version control
+- See [SETUP.md](./SETUP.md) for secure API key configuration

 ## License